- Associate Professor and Head of the Department

 The Supervisory Committee may also require a demonstrated reading knowledge of an additional language (other than French or the substituted language) if such knowledge is deemed necessary for the student’s research interests.

-In accordance with General Regulation Comprehensive Examinations, Ph.D.
-Comprehensive Examination, the candidate’s Comprehensive Examination Committee will include the Head (or the Head’s delegate, usually the Graduate Co-ordinator), the candidate’s Supervisor, and three other members of the Department.
+The candidate's Comprehensive Examination Committee will include the Head (or the Head's delegate, usually the Graduate Co-ordinator), the Dean of the School of Graduate Studies (or delegate), the candidate's Supervisor, and three other members of the Department.

 A selection of the following graduate courses will be offered to meet the requirements of candidates, as far as the resources of the Department will allow.